LordZintick/spellcaster-api-1.21.4/README.md

 You just created a spell file!
 This file you just created creates a spell with a 1-second cooldown and a mana cost of 10 that shoots a small blaze fireball with a speed of 1!
 In order to craft it, you combine a stick and a diamond.<br>
-You can now go into the game and test your new spell! (if you already had the game open, use the `/reload` command) You can add as many spells as you want, feel free to add other ones!
+You can now go into the game and test your new spell! (if you already had the game open, use the `/reload` command) You can add as many spells as you want, feel free to add other ones and experiment with the different parameters and actions.